kjd/idna/README.md

 Pass `--strict` to disable UTS #46 and apply IDNA 2008 rules verbatim;
 the same input will then be rejected.

-Conversion failures are reported on stderr and the tool exits with a non-zero status.
+Conversion failures are reported on stderr together with the offending input; processing continues with the remaining domains and the tool exits with a non-zero status if any conversion failed.

 ## Exceptions